sieg-i/forge-safe/README.md

 ## Supported Chains

-Only supports Mainnet, Goerli and Arbitrum currently.
+Only supports Mainnet, Sepolia, Arbitrum and Avalanche C-Chain currently.
 If you'd like more to be supported, please make a PR.

-The only chains supported by Gnosis Safe API can be found [here](https://docs.safe.global/learn/safe-core/safe-core-api/available-services#safe-transaction-service).
+The only chains supported by Gnosis Safe API can be found [here](https://docs.safe.global/advanced/smart-account-supported-networks?service=Transaction+Service).

 ## Installation